NTIA/scos-sensor/README.md

   the same time and have the same *priority*, execution order is implementation-dependent (undefined).

-- *signal*: Django notifications library used to allow scos-sensor to receive notifications and results upon action completion.
+- *signals*: Django event driven programming framework.
+Actions use signals to send results to scos-sensor.
+These signals are handled by scos-sensor so that the results can be processed (such as storing measurement data and metadata).

 - *task*: A representation of an action to be run at a specific time.
 When a *task* acquires data, that data is stored on disk, and a significant amount of metadata is